'Straight White Men' brings Armie Hammer, bro jokes, and harsh truths to Broadway: EW review

 The dysfunction in Straight White Men is relatable.
 Jake (Charles) and Drew (Hammer) are so consumed with the life trajectory of their older, Harvard-educated, brilliant-yet-unmotivated brother Matt (Paul Schneider) that they ruin Christmas with their widowed father Ed (Stephen Payne) at their childhood home in Somewhere, Midwest, U.S.A.

 But for all this talk of masculinity, the production has a great deal of feminine influence.
-Directed by Tony winner Anna D. Shapiro (August: Osage County) and written by Young Jean Lee, who with this production becomes the first Asian-American woman to pen a production on Broadway, the show begins with the only people in the cast who aren’t straight white men: Kate Bornstein (Person in Charge 1), the gender non-conforming icon and performer, is joined by Ty Defoe (Person in Charge 2), the Ojibwe and Oneida Grammy-winning artist and writer who identifies as two-spirit, a pan-native term used to describe the third-gender role in indigenous North Americans communities.
+Directed by Tony winner Anna D. Shapiro (August: Osage County) and written by Young Jean Lee, who with this production becomes the first Asian-American woman to pen a production on Broadway, the show begins with the only people in the cast who aren’t straight white men: Kate Bornstein (Person in Charge 1), the gender non-conforming icon and performer, is joined by Ty Defoe (Person in Charge 2), the Ojibwe and Oneida Grammy-winning artist and writer who identifies as two-spirit, a pan-native term used to describe the third-gender role in indigenous North American communities.

 The Persons set the scene, introducing us to the dudes at Straight White Men‘s center.
 Bigger laughs abound when we find Jake and Drew in their family room, the setting of their family’s entire story.
 Jake, the quintessential younger brother and a well-known professor and author, is determined to annoy the hell out of Drew, a corporate stereotype trying to play a video game.
 They wind up wrestling and putting their butts on display in tight jeans — the first of a few moments where this production refreshingly objectifies male physicality in ways we’ve seen Hollywood do with the female form for decades.